Save £100s Each Year With A Home Solar & Heat Pump Package

 • Householder has been referred by the Local Authority Delivery (LAD) scheme.

-• Some in household receive free school meals.
+• Some households receive free school meals.

 • Household struggles with sustained debt on mortgage and utility bills, and has been advised to seek support by a recognised agency (mortgage lender, energy supplier or Citizens Advice)